maxdegers/cub3D/README.md

 make all
 ./cube3D your_map.cub
 ```
-Replace `map.cub` with the path to your custom map file.
+Replace `your_map.cub` with the path to your custom map file.
 The map file defines the layout of the 3D environment, including the textures, sprite positions, and player starting position.

 **2. Special Compiling Rules**